twbs/bootstrap/site/docs/4.1/components/toasts.md

 </div>
 {% endhighlight %}

-If you use `autohide: false` then you need to add a `close` button into the header to enable users to dismiss that element.
+When using `autohide: false`, you must add a close button to allow users to dismiss the toast.

 <div class="bg-light">
 {% capture example %}